tsedio/tsed/docs/tutorials/mikroorm.md

 }
 ```

-It's also possible to inject an ORM by a connection name:
+It's also possible to inject an ORM by its context name:

 ```ts
 import {Injectable} from "@tsed/di";